 When installing platform brackets, make sure that they are interconnected with a tie bar and that the open side of the tie bar angle faces inwards, enabling the steel plank to sit in the angle.
 This prevents accidental dislodgment of the tie bar.

-Corner brackets are also available to enable continuity of platform brackets around the internal corners of buildings.
-These units are attached to the standard and connect to adjacent platform brackets with tie bars.
+Corner brackets are also available to enable the continuity of platform brackets around the internal corners of buildings.
+These units are attached to the standard and connect to adjacent platform brackets.

 Cuplock Plank Arrangement